Renanarida/Renanarida/README.md

 ## 👨‍💻 About Me

 Hello!
-My name is **Renan Yukio Arida**, I'm 19 years old and I'm from **Douradina, Paraná, Brazil**.
+I'm **Renan Yukio Arida**, a **Full-Stack Developer** from **Douradina, Paraná, Brazil** 🇧🇷.

-I'm a **Full-Stack Developer** passionate about technology, programming and software development.

-I work with both **front-end and back-end development**, building web applications and systems using modern technologies.
+I'm currently pursuing a degree in **Internet Systems at Unialfa** and working as a **Developer at Gazin Tech**.

+I have a strong interest in **web development, software engineering, and modern technologies**.
+I'm constantly improving my technical skills by working on real-world projects, exploring new technologies, and building solutions that solve practical problems.

+🚀 **Always learning.
+Always building.
+Always improving.**
 ### 🚀 What I do

 - 💻 Full-Stack Web Development